Irvinehimself/Irvines-Firejail-Extras/HsTools/README.md

 ### Hs-MountReadWrite
-When mounting `partitions` and `disks`, my file manager correctly asks for a password, but, by default, whether it mounts the drive `read only` or `read/write` depends on the drive and it's formatting.
+Properly set up, when mounting `partitions` and `disks`, the file manager should ask for a password before mounting a drive, (see *Polkit-Tweaks* below) But, by default, whether it mounts the drive `read only` or `read/write` depends on the drive and it's formatting.
 If I want more direct control over how a drive is mounted, then I would normally have to use `sudo mount sd?? $mntpnt`, which I find to be a pain.

 With their own nested panel launchers, `Hs-MountReadWrite`, (along with `Hs-UnMount`,) create a menu of connected devices, and offer the choice between mounting the selected device as either `read only` or `read/write`.
 This drastically reduces the hassle of mounting and un-mounting: *Usb's*, *partitions* and *external drives*.